njau-steven/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to output command into a file
+Script to duplicate the last line of iacta